addozhang/vscode-close-all-extension/README.md

 This extension contributes the following settings (accessible via `File > Preferences > Settings` or search `@ext:addozhang.close-all`):

 - `closeAll.keepCurrentActiveEditor`: Whether to keep the current active editor when closing all tabs (default: `false`)
-- `closeAll.showConfirmationDialog`: Whether to show a confirmation dialog before closing all tabs with detailed statistics (default: `false`)
+- `closeAll.confirmationDialog`: Whether to show a confirmation dialog before closing all tabs with detailed statistics (default: `false`)
 - `closeAll.manageKeybindings`: Customize keyboard shortcuts for Advanced Close All commands (click to open keybinding settings)
 - `closeAll.buttonAction`: Action for the close all button (options: `closeSaved`, `saveAndCloseAll`, `closeAllForce`)